matrHS/ChaosGame/README.md

 ```

 The applcation can also be run from an IDE by running the main class `Main` in the `edu.ntnu.mappe08` package.

+## Running compiled code

+To run the application regardless of any IDE it is important that the code is compiled first into a JAR and that the
+Java Development Kit is installed on the system.
+For Windows machines it is important that the JDK bin folder is included
+in the Systems PATH enviroment variables so that Java can be ran from the terminal.
+It is also assumed that the mvn "shade" plugin is installed to ensure that the required javafx dependencies are included.

+Compilation of the source code also assumes maven is installed on the target system.
+The code can be compiled and packaged to a JAR using the commands
+`
+mvn clean
+`
+and
+`
+mvn install
+`
+in the terminal or using the mvn plugin in your IDE of choice

+Once the source code has been compiled and packaged, a JAR file will appear in the [target](target) folder.
+This is the JAR file used to run the application in the terminal.

+To start the application in the terminal the following command should be used.
+`
+java -cp .\target\mappe08-1.1.2.jar edu.ntnu.mappe08.Main
+`

 # How to use the application